 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

-Total unconsolidated tax revenue for the eight months ended February 2018 was $0.7 billion (1.3%) above the 2017 Half-Year Economic and Fiscal Update (2017 HYEFU) forecast and $2.6 billion (4.9%) greater than last year.
-Source deductions, GST and customs duty were above forecast while corporate tax was below forecast.
+Total unconsolidated tax revenue for the eight months ended February 2019 was $177 million (0.3%) below the 2018 Half year Economic and Fiscal Update (2018 HYEFU) forecast and $3,229 million (5.7%) greater than last year.
+Customs and excise duties were above forecast while corporate tax was below forecast.

 Next Release of Tax Outturn Data#

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of Upcoming Releases.
 The standard time for each release will be 10am.